 Monsignor Brendan O’Sullivan served as pastor of Saint Anthony Parish until his retirement in October 2005.
 He was assisted by a number of priests who served as parochial vicar or were in residence: Fathers Dan Looney, Sylvester McDermott, Ed Lewis, Dare Morgan, Keith Canterbury, John Keane, Rey Bersabal and Boyet Vibandor.
 Following Monsignor O’Sullivan’s retirement, Father John Boll was appointed the second Pastor of Saint Anthony Parish.
 Father John served for 4-1/2 years as pastor here.
 In 2009, Father Michael Hebda, Diocesean Priests Personnel Director, was assigned In Residence at St. Anthony.
 When Father John retired June 30, 2010, Father Manuel Soria was appointed pastor.

 On July 1, 2012, Father Soria was appointed pastor of Holy Family Parish in Citrus Heights.
 Following Father Soria’s departure, Father Loreto “Bong” Rojas, Jr. was appointed as the fourth pastor of Saint Anthony Parish.
 Father Bong previously served as pastor of Saint James Parish in Davis.
 In 2015, Father Mieczyslaw "Mitch" Maleszyk was appointed Parochial Administrator.
 Father Mitch is originally from Poland and his most recent assignment before St. Anthony was at St. Thomas More in Paradise, CA. The parish is comprised of over 2,200 households.
 We are blessed with a dynamic laity, who help to build up the kingdom of God by volunteering as catechists, council members, event helpers, and committee members.
 For several years, Saint Anthony had three permanent deacons serving the community: Mike Crowley, Jim Healy and Rich Koppes.
 Deacon Crowley passed away in March 2012 and Deacons Healy and Koppes are retired from active ministry.
 In June 2014 parishioner David Cabrera was ordained a permanent deacon assigned to serve this community.
-Seven lay staff members complete the pastoral team, ministering in the areas of religious education, RCIA, health ministry, youth ministry, facilities management, and administrative support.
+Seven lay staff members complete the pastoral team, ministering in the areas of religious education, RCIA, health/ pastoral care ministry, youth ministry, facilities management, and administrative support.